IBM/cloud-native-starter/documentation/DemoAuthentication.md

 <kbd><img src="../images/endpoint-protection-istio-4.png" /></kbd>

-Watch the [animated gif](endpoint-protection-istio.gif) to see the flow in action.
+Watch the [animated gif](../images/endpoint-protection-istio.gif) to see the flow in action.

 ### Authorization via MicroProfile

 In order to protect functionality on a more fine-grained level, authorization can be handled in the business logic of microservices.

-From the web application 'Manage Application' can be invoked which triggers the endpoint '[manage](../web-api-java-jee/src/main/java/com/ibm/webapi/apis/Manage.java)' of the 'web-api' microservice.
+From the web application's dropdown 'Manage Application' can be invoked which triggers the endpoint '[manage](../web-api-java-jee/src/main/java/com/ibm/webapi/apis/Manage.java)' of the 'web-api' microservice.

 Only the user 'admin@demo.email' is allowed to invoke this endpoint.